HamidRezaSepehr/Cool-Tool/README.md

 ## Business

+### Business Name
+[The Name App] (http://thenameapp.com)    You have a brilliant idea, even come up with a unique name for it, now let's see if it has available domains and usernames on the major platforms.
+<br/>[Naminum] (http://www.naminum.com)    Naminum is the leading free startup name, company name, business name and website name generator on the web.
+<br/>[Short Domain Search] (http://shortdomainsearch.com)    An up-to-date list of short, available, single word domain names.
+<br/>[Wordoid] (http://wordoid.com)   A cozy place to pick a short and catchy name for your product, company or domain.
+<br/>[Hipster Business Name] (http://www.hipsterbusiness.name)   Business Name Generator.
+<br/>[Impossibility] (http://impossibility.org)   Find incredible domain names using our ultra-fast domain name generator.
+It's the best domain name search engine ever, no kidding.
+<br/>[Domainr] (https://domainr.com)   Whether you're looking for a .com, local domain, or a short URL, with one-tap buy from hundreds of partner registrars, Domainr will help you find it, fast.

 ### Logo Generator
 [Hipster Logo Generator] (https://www.hipsterlogogenerator.com)    It's Hip, It's Current, It's Stylish, It's Hipster.
 <br/>[Squarespace Logo] (https://www.squarespace.com/logo)    Logos made simple.